stacks-network/docs/src/pages/stacks-blockchain/mining.md

 The probability for a miner to mine next block equals the BTC miner send devided by the total BTC all miners send.

+The minimum amount to sent is 20,000 sats.
 To calculate the amount of BTC to send miners should:

 - Guess the price BTC/STX for the next day (100 blocks later)
 - Guess the total amount of BTCs committed by all miners